Do I have to be a member of IFPO prior to enrolling in the security training programs?

 Can I become a member and enroll in training programs all at one time and take advantage of the discount?

 Yes, certainly, and the discount can be deducted upon submission of the order.
-Add Associate Membership to the “Shopping Cart” then “Continue Shopping” for the course material.
-The drop-down box in each payment area will indicate the discount for an Associate Member.
+Add Membership to the “Shopping Cart” then “Continue Shopping” for the course material.
+The drop-down box in each payment area will indicate the discount for a Member.

 Should I enroll in the Certified Protection Officer (CPO) program first?